arthurborgesdev/mint/README.md

 - ... other tools that appear during development, test and production

-- Browser Geolocation + another solution to always get the City and State of the user upon clicking to see the phone of the product https://lite.ip2location.com/ could be a solution
+- Browser Geolocation + another solution to always get the Country of the user upon clicking to see the contact information of the product https://lite.ip2location.com/ could be a solution

 ## Flow/Use cases